JONATHAN-LEE-01/Portfolio/README.md

   ## **About**

    Hi, I’m Jonathan.
 I'm currently a Mathematics & Economics student at Western Washington University.
-  <br />During my studies, I have acquired technical experience in Stata, Rstudio, Tableau, and a deep understanding of Excel.
-I've also gained skills in community engagement and professional communication through my role as the WWU Mathematics Department Student Ambassador.
+  <br />My personal interests include everything bike related, building PC's, custom keyboards, audio engineering, physics and personal finance.
-  <br />My personal interests include accessible and inclusive community development, public policy, data analytics, personal-finance, and note-taking.
-I've included several of these off-topic projects in the last section of this repository.
+  <br />During my studies, I have acquired technical skills in Stata, Rstudio, Tableau, and a deep understanding of Excel.
   <br />My knowledge of data analytics includes but is not limited to:

  - Probability and Statistical Inferences: